Growing Up in the Universe: Part 1: Waking Up in the Universe

-Dawkins suggests that we can also shake off the familiarity by stepping backwards in time.
+He tries to give a scale of time, startig with the first Christmas.
 By using a single pace to represent going back 1000 years, he starts at year zero and takes four steps in front of his desk, going back to 4000 BCE.
-Pointing to a portrait of Homo habilis, he states that to go back to the time of habilis, he would have to walk about two kilometers.
-He has audience members hold up portraits of other human ancestors, telling them how far he would have to walk to get back to the time of each one.
+Pointing to a portrait of ‘’Homo habilis’’, he states that to go back to the time of habilis, he would have to walk about two kilometers.
+He has audience members hold up portraits of other human ancestors, telling them how far he would have to walk to get back to the time of each one: Ramapithecus, an ancestor of the apes, would be about 14 kilometers away.
+Early primates would be in Hemel Hempstead, early mammals in Lutton, Lincolnshire, insectivores in Newport Pagnell, synapsida in Manchester, amphibians in Middlesbrough, early tetrapods in Carlisle.
+To find Pikaia, you'd have to go Glasgow.
+To get to the earliest bacteria, 3.5 billion years ago, we'd have to "march all the way from here to Moscow.
+He shows a model of the tree of life.
+The genetic code is universal, and allows us to see how closely related species are.

-By imagining what an advanced alien species would think of humans if they were to arrive on Earth, Dawkins suggests that their science would be similar to ours.
-They would know about pi, the Pythagorean theorem, and the theory of relativity.
-However, Dawkins explains that the alien anthropologists would most likely scoff at our local, parochial religious beliefs.
+By imagining what an advanced alien species would think of humans if they were to arrive on Earth, Dawkins suggests that their science would be similar to ours, since the laws of physics are universal.
+They would know about pi, the Pythagorean theorem, and the theory of relativity ("although they won't attribute it to Einstein.")
+However, Dawkins argues that the alien anthropologists would most likely scoff at our local, parochial religious beliefs.
 He then contrasts evidence-based beliefs with revealed, tradition-based, and authority-based beliefs.